ices-eg/wg_MGWG/selectivity/README.md

 What kind of work is required, and how much work? |
 Participants that would like to work on this?     | Alejandro Yanez, Arni Magnusson, Jacob Kasper, Knut Korsbrekke, Michael Schirripa, Tim Earl
 Who would like to lead, what will coauthors do?   |
+What is the problem we are trying to solve? |

 ### Standard papers that people cite for this topic?